gamerwaves/Slack-to-MC-Bridge-MC-Mod-/README.md

 }
 ```

+Run `./gradlew build`

-Then, run your server for the first time with this mod, and then stop it, got to the servers config/slackbridge.json/ and then fill in all values.
+Then, run your server for the first time with this mod with `./gradlew runServer`, and then stop it, got to the servers config/slackbridge.json/ and then fill in all values.

-Finally, restart your server and then test it out by going to the slack channel and typing somthing in mc or slack.
+Finally, restart your server and follow the link instructions, then test it out by going to the slack channel and typing somthing in mc or slack.